korpling/forwarding-oauth2-server/README.md

 This is a server that creates an OAuth2 Server (identity provider).
 It assumes it runs behind as protected resource (e.g. by securing it with `AuthType shibboleth` in an Apache 2 server).
-Shibboleth/SAML meta data fields that are passed through as environment variables can be mapped to JWT token attributes.
+Shibboleth/SAML meta data fields that are passed through as HTTP headers (like `X-Remote-User`) variables can be mapped to JWT token attributes.

 **This is currently a prototype and production ready!!!**